You do not have Javascript enabled Wills and Estates - Trinity Law

 Wills

-A will can be one of the most important documents you put in place during your lifetime.
-A will, not only ensures that your intentions are carried out, but ensures that your family and friends don’t experience the additional stresses and costs of administering your estate without a will.
+A Will can be one of the most important documents you put in place during your lifetime.
+A Will not only ensures that your loved ones know how you would like your assets to be handled once you pass away, but also ensures that your family and friends don’t experience the additional stresses and costs of administering your estate without a Will.

-At Trinity Law we can provide you with considered and clear advice in relation to your will and the bigger picture of your estate planning needs so that you can be confident that your assets will be passed on to the intended beneficiaries.
+We can provide you with considered and clear advice in relation to your Will and the bigger picture of your estate planning needs.

 Powers of Attorney